 - Reimbursements for living expenses.

 If a parent is voluntarily unemployed or underemployed in an effort to minimize child support payments, the court is allowed to impute income based on what the parent was earning or could be earning.
-Public assistances is excluded from gross income, and both parents are allowed deductions for taxes, mandatory union dues, mandatory retirement payments, health insurance payments for the parents, court-ordered child support for children from a prior marriage, if that support is actually being paid and spousal support from a prior marriage.
+Public assistance is excluded from gross income, and both parents are allowed deductions for taxes, mandatory union dues, mandatory retirement payments, health insurance payments for the parents, and court-ordered child support for children from a prior marriage if that support is actually being paid and spousal support from a prior marriage.
 The net income for each parent is computed by subtracting any allowable deductions from the gross income.

 Adjustments to the amount of child support due under the Florida guidelines could be made based on any of the following:

 - Extraordinary educational expenses for the child;

 - A significant independent income on the part of the child;

 - Seasonal variations in either parents’ income or expenses;

 - Support paid for a parent if a need has been demonstrated;

 - Special needs for a child with a disability;